 This way repeat for about 3-4 days.
-The chillies are completely pale yellow by the time they have absorbed enough curds and are dried well.
+The chilies are completely pale yellow by the time they have absorbed enough curds and are dried well.

-Store these in air tight container.
-When required, fry these in medium hot oil, for a crisp tangy chilies.
+Store these in an airtight container.
+When required, fry these in medium hot oil, for a crisp tangy chili.

-The temperature of the oil is important as if its too hot, it will get over burnt or less heat, they don't get fried well.
-Result will be soggy chilies.
-So right temperature is very important.
+The temperature of the oil is important as if it's too hot, it will get over burnt or less heat, they don't get fried well.
+The result will be soggy chilies.
+So the right temperature is very important.

 This is the basic way of doing it.
-At times the curds can be favoured with cumin, coriander or amchor powder.
+At times the curds can be favoured with cumin, coriander or amchur powder.
 When chilies are soaked in this curds, it absorbs that taste.